6 Signs a Reverse Mortgage is Right for You.

 Your reverse mortgage doesn’t need to be repaid until you pass away or move out of the home.
 One feature of HECMs that is great for borrowers is that they are non-recourse.

-That means you will never be required to pay back more than what your house is worth at the time of sale, even if your loan balance ends up exceeding your home?s appraised value.
+That means you will never be required to pay back more than your house is worth at the time of sale, even if your loan balance exceeds your home’s appraised value.

 2. Or, you DO want to move.

 Conversely, you may be considering a new location.
-Whether it is to be closer to family or to live in a more temperate climate, many people opt to move in their later years.
+Many people opt to move in their later years, Whether to be closer to family or to live in a more temperate climate.

-Another reason is so that you can move into a house that?s more aging-in-place friendly, perhaps to a single level or one with wider hallways.
+Another reason is that you can move into a more aging-in-place-friendly house, perhaps to a single level or one with wider hallways.

-This program allows you to purchase a new home and take out a reverse mortgage at the same time, cutting down on both costs and paperwork.
+This program allows you to purchase a new home and take out a reverse mortgage simultaneously, cutting down on costs and paperwork.

 Reverse mortgages are not just a way to get cash now?they can also be used as a financial planning tool.